The Society for American Archaeology ranked us 4th in the nation.

 The certificate in museum studies requires a total of 18 credit hours and can be taken in conjunction with another graduate degree at Arizona State University or on its own as an advanced course of study by those who work in museums or intend to do so.

-Pre-admission coursework may be counted toward the degree with the permission of the director of the museum studies program and in accordance with Graduate College policy.
+Pre-admission coursework may be counted toward the degree with the permission of the director of the museum studies program and in accordance with ASU Graduate Education policy.
 Additionally, for students enrolled in another ASU graduate degree program, applicable certificate courses may count towards their degree program with the approval and consent of the degree-granting program.

 Core Coursework (6 credits)